nylas/nylas-mail/ROADMAP.md

 - [x] Rewrite the SendDraftTask in C++
   - [x] Basic implementation
   - [ ] Ensure errors are presented in JavaScript and re-open the message window
-  - [ ] Ensure "multisend" works and metadata is transferred to the new message
+  - [x] Ensure "multisend" works and metadata is transferred to the new message
-  - [ ] Ensure the message is saved to the Sent Folder
+  - [x] Ensure the message is saved to the Sent Folder
 - [x] Store IMAP/SMTP credentials and the cloud API token in the keychain securely.
+- [x] Find a cross-platform solution for reliable C++ stack traces
 - [ ] Ensure C++ worker crashes are reported through Sentry or Backtrace
 - [ ] Restart C++ workers if they crash and alert the user to repeated errors.
 - [ ] Add support for Gmail authentication flow and XOAUTH2 [ until this is done, you need to use an "App Password" ]
 - [ ] Add more robust retry / failure handling logic to C++ code.
-- [ ] Decide what license to use for the C++ codebase / whether to open-source it or provide binaries.
+- [x] Decide what license to use for the C++ codebase / whether to open-source it or provide binaries.
+(Update: I've deciced to keep this closed source for now.
+[Here's why.](#why-is-mailsync-closed-source))
-- [ ] Link the C++ codebase into Merani as a submodule, make Travis and AppVeyor CI build the C++ codebase.
+- [x] Link the C++ codebase into Merani as a submodule, make Travis and AppVeyor CI build the C++ codebase.

 #### C++ MailSync Testing:
 - [x] Test with a Gmail account